azagniotov/stubby4j/README.md

 ## Change Log
 ### 2.0.9-SNAPSHOT
-* Ensuring that Admin portal status page loads fast by not rendering stubbed response content.
-User can invoke Ajax request to fetch the desired response content [ENHANCEMENT]
+* Ensuring that Admin portal status page loads fast by not rendering stubbed response content which slows down page load.
+User can invoke Ajax request to fetch the desired response content as needed [ENHANCEMENT]

 ### 2.0.8
 * Making sure that every stubbed response returned to the client contains its resource ID in the header `x-stubby-resource-id`.
 The latter is useful if the returned resource needs to be updated at run time by ID via Admin portal [FEATURE]